3mdeb/conferences/2024/FOSDEM/osf_on_amd_5th.md

 ???

+We tried to contact Immunefi to redirect funds; redirection was needed because the whole plan fell apart when it was realized upstreaming was not feasible.
+Unfortunately, we haven't gotten any response from them so far, so we assume that some resources are stalled.
+We also get medium interest from testers;
+some bugs were reported (maybe labeled to Dasharo issues about that), but no developers activity from the community.
+Also, some configurations and bugs were exotic enough.
+We could not invest in reproduction.
+We contacted NLNet, and they said this is too old hardware to support.
+We also contacted Vikings, offering the Dasharo Revenue Sharing Program, but we didn't get a response.

+Also, most of the community seems to be interested in free support of that platform, which means someone else would have to have serious business interests.
+The last path we could consider is selling SPI chips with Dasharo for KGPE-D16, but it is unlikely to render volumes, which could seriously impact development.

+The platform is still on Dasharo Roadmap but most likely would be removed.

 hanetzer is putting some serous efforts here using SerialICE to trace the hardware accesses in FSP and PSP.
 Observes hangs around accesses to PSP and SMU.